Guide, Schedule & Burning Times of Fallas Denia 2026 in English

 Construction of Paris-Pedrera Falla in Denia, 2023.
 Photo by Alis Monte [CC BY-SA 4.0], via Connecting the Dots

-• 20:00: First Night of Serenades to the major Falleras of Dénia in the following order:
+• 18:00: First night of serenades (albades) to the Major Falleras of Dénia and to the Major Falleras of:

 • Falla Les Roques